vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/india/4_post-brit/politics/hindutva/misc/life_of_lokamAnya_tilak_athalye/23_IN_THE_EDITORIAL_CHAIR.md

 difficulty, keep pace with him.
 But though Mr. Tilak was a rapid reader and a rapid writer, he was a very careful student.
-Before commencing to dictate, he carefully studied the question in all its bearing, ransack- ed all the available literature on the subject and then considered himself ready for the task.
+Before commencing to dictate, he carefully studied the question in all its bearing, ransack###ed all the available literature on the subject and then considered himself ready for the task.
 Thoroughness was the secret of his success.

 As the political life of the people is developing, it has been found necessary to supply suitable equivalents for English political terminology.
-Such v/ords as, Respon- sible Government, Imperial Federation, Passive Resis« tance, despotism.
-Limited Monarchy, Budget, Decentra- lization, do not easily lend themselves to translation.
+Such v/ords as, Respon###sible Government, Imperial Federation, Passive Resis« tance, despotism.
+Limited Monarchy, Budget, Decentra###lization, do not easily lend themselves to translation.
 The brunt of the work of coining suitable Marathi words congenial to the genius of the language, had mainly fallen on Mr. Tilak, and it was very interesting